 Know your triggers.
 Many women report issues with dairy, gluten, refined sugar, and artificial sweeteners, so test your tolerance and eat accordingly.
 We can become more sensitive to foods as we age, so don’t assume something you ate safely and in great quantity as a youngster will be as well tolerated now.

 Try peppermint tea.
 Peppermint is an effective, time-honored digestive aid.
 Plus it tastes really good.
 Caution - If you’re prone to heartburn, go easy on the peppermint. .

 Gas can be caused by other health concerns, so be sure to talk with your doctor if the development of gas is sudden, painful, extreme, comes with weight loss, diarrhea or constipation, and/or is disrupting your life.

 SIBO.
 A too-high concentration of bacteria in the small intestine can be the underlying cause for many digestive issues.
 A breath test can help you determine if this is causing your digestive issues.

 IBS.
 “Irritable bowel syndrome” refers to a group of symptoms that generally cause abdominal pain and changes in bowel movements.

 GERD or “gastroesophageal reflux disease” is a condition in which the stomach contents flow backward up the esophagus.
 Celiac disease is an autoimmune disorder in which the presence of gluten causes the body to attack its own small intestine.
 Subsequent damage to the villi, the lining of the small intestine, can keep nutrients from being absorbed correctly.

-While a little extra intestinal gas may not be detrimental to your health, it can sure disrupt your working and social life.
-If you're dealing with digestive issues, check with a doc, consider keeping a food journal to help you track triggers, and try to maintain a sense of humor.
+While a little extra intestinal gas may not be detrimental to your health, it can disrupt your working and social life.
+If you're dealing with digestive issues, check with a doctor, consider keeping a food journal to help you track triggers, and try to maintain a sense of humor.
 And maybe get a dog.
 You can always blame it on the dog.